-Credit Card Fraud Defense Attorney in Fort Lauderdale
+Credit Card Fraud Defense Lawyer

-Experienced and dedicated federal criminal defense
+We’re experienced and dedicated federal criminal attorneys

 Credit application and assumed identity fraud